 The Arkansas Department of Higher Education sponsors financial assistance programs that are available to eligible students in the state.
-Students must go to https://scholarships.adhe.edu/ to apply or may contact ADHE at 1-800-54-STUDY if they have questions.
+Students must go to https://sams.adhe.edu to apply or may contact ADHE 501.371.2000 at if they have questions.